FrankBevr/100-Ideas/practice/05/05-Ideas.md

 group selection
-Frontend -> User: Thats the best, but there are more options User -> Frontend: I take the best, i trust you Frontend -> SmartContract: he aggrees end
+Frontend -> User: Thats the best, but there are more options User -> Frontend: I take the best, i trust you Frontend -> SmartContract: he agrees end

 group sign
 User -> SmartContract: signs